eclipse-langium/langium-website/content/docs/grammar-language.md

 [TODO] Add part about syntax leading to unwanted elements in the tree.
 ### Syntactic Predicates
-## Hidden Terminal Symbols
-[QUESTION] THE XTEXT DOC SAYS THAT HIDDEN TERMINALS CAN BE ADDED TO SPECIFIC PARSER RULES.
-IS THIS VALID FOR LANGIUM?
-I COULDN'T MAKE IT WORK ON MY SETUP. it doesn't work so needs to be declared as a 'global' token

 ## Data Type Rules
 ## Enum Rules
 [QUESTION] DOES LANGIUM SUPPORTS ENUM?
 PR#84 removed enum and added primitive instead